zertico/apidoc/source/index.md

 # Admin Company Profile

-When logged in, the admin can access his own profile, it allows him to update and show information about himself.
+When logged in, the admin can access his own profile.
+This access allows him to show and update information about his account.

 ## Show